romarcablao/romarcablao/README.md

 # Hi there 👋

-I'm Romar, a tech enthusiast who is passionate in exploring the cloud native space.
-I'm passionate about exploring new technologies and methodologies to stay ahead of the curve in the rapidly evolving cloud computing industry.
-Currently I'm working as Cloud/DevOps Engineer in Stratpoint.
+My name is Romar and I have a keen interest in the field of cloud-native technology.
+I am an avid tech enthusiast who is always eager to learn about the latest advancements in this rapidly-evolving industry.
+As a Cloud/DevOps Engineer at Stratpoint, I am dedicated to exploring new technologies and methodologies that will keep me ahead of the curve.

 You can find me on [![LinkedIn](https://img.shields.io/badge/LinkedIn-romarcablao-blue)](https://linkedin.com/in/romarcablao) or you may visit the following: